lf-edge/ekuiper/docs/en_US/sqls/built-in_functions.md

 | compress   | compress(input, "zlib")   | Compress the input string or binary value with a compression method   |
 | decompress | decompress(input, "zlib") | Decompress the input string or binary value with a compression method |

-Currently, 'zlib', 'gzip' and 'flate' method are supported.
+Currently, 'zlib', 'gzip', 'flate' and 'zstd' method are supported.

 ## Analytic Functions